I saw this method of tempering chocolate on the food network, from Alton Brown - that man is pure genius – and wanted to try it out

 Put the chocolate into the food processor Blend until you get a mixture that resembles fine bread crumbs.

-Scrape down the sides and bottom of the food processor (I utilized a spatula for the sides, and the end of a spoon for the bottom)
+Scrape down the sides and bottom of the food processor (I used a spatula for the sides, and the end of a spoon for the bottom)

 Scrape down the sides and bottom of the food processor.